vanessavmac/diy-react-website-start-pt1/README.md

-# diy-react-website-start-pt1
+# technova-diy-react-website

-This is the starter code for the first code-along of the Technova DIY Website Using React Workshop.
+This repository contains the starter code for the TechNova DIY Website using React workshop.

+The folders each contain code for a different part of the workshop.
+In order from start to finish:
+1.